ltfschoen/jekyll-now/_posts/2016-11-25-Building-Apps-React-Redux-ES6.md

     see how affect final state).
 Turn off specific Actions to see final state without certain Actions occurring.
 Playback at desired speed.

+### Reducers Handling of Data changes
+* Store changes by Dispatch an Action handled by Reducer
+* Pure Functions
+    * Return same value when called with same set of arguments
+    * Note: Return value depends only on value of parameters with no side-effects
+* Forbidden in Reducers
+    * Mutation of arguments
+    * Perform API calls and routing transitions
+    * Call non-Pure Functions (i.e. date.now, Math.random)
+* Single Store
+    * Single Reducer slices State changes into multiple smaller Reducers (for separate Data Domains)
+    * Avoids multiple Stores where have to wait for others
+* All Reducers are called on each Dispatch from Single Store.
+Switch statements inside each Reducer function checks if the passed slice of State should be handled by that specific Reducer
+(so important that Reducers return untouched State as default if no switch case matches, as those that do not match simply return the state passed to them)
+* Multiple Reducers allows handling different pieces of the Store in isolation
+* "Reducer Composition" is where each Action may be handled by Multiple Reducers responsible for updating specific slices of State

+{% highlight javascript %}
+// WRONG
+function myReducer(state, action) {
+  // return new State based on given existing State and Action switch(action.type) {
+    case 'INCREMENT_COUNTER':
+      state.counter++; // WRONG - DO NOT MUTATE STATE OR PRODUCE SIDE-EFFECTS!! return state;
+  }
+}
+{% endhighlight %}

+{% highlight javascript %}
+// RIGHT
+// Deep clones State object with counter incremented by one function myReducer(state, action) {
+  // return new State based on given existing State and Action switch(action.type) {
+    case 'INCREMENT_COUNTER':         // RIGHT - DEEP CLONE WITH PURE FUNCTION return (Object.assign(
+        {},                           // Target object
+        state,                        // Mix new object with existing State {counter: state.counter + 1}  // Change counter property
+      ));
+  }
+}
+{% endhighlight %}

 ### Data Management Tools
 * React setState, Flux/Redux, Relay